DaSh-bash/GenomeVanessa/Orthofinder/README.txt

 The trees with duplications are visualised with FigTree

 All output files are stored on Uppmax.
+In the Results_Jan07-folder the main result files.
 In the selected_output folder there are the summary results and some output files used in downstream analysis.
+Large folders such as Resolved_Gene_Trees, Orthogroup_Sequences, and Single_Copy_Orthologue_Sequences are not here (to many files), stored on Uppmax.